carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 #### Imports from the current package

 An import without a package name imports the public names from the given library of the same package.
-It is not valid to import the default library of the main package, because that library always has an empty `api`.
+It is not valid to import the default library of the `Main` package, because that library always has an empty `api`.

 Entities defined in the API of the current library and in imported libraries in